Pion Weak Decay in a Magnetic Field: Effective Lagrangian for Pion Weak Decay

 receives perturbative corrections proportional to the amputated charged pion loop or equivalently the coincident charged Green's function~\cite{Adhikari:2023fdl}.
 Since $\c{I}$ is a negative definite, monotonically decreasing function, the neutral pion mass decreases upon the introduction of a magnetic field.
 However, it remains a pseudo-Goldstone boson unlike the charged pion -- in the chiral limit only the neutral pion remains massless.

 The quadratic electroweak Lagrangian, assuming that the $W^{\pm}$ and $Z^{0}$ bosons of the electroweak theory have been integrated out, is

-The charged lepton, $\ell$, couples to the magnetic background through the covariant derivative $\slashed{D}\equiv\g^{\m}(\partial_{\m}-ieA_{\m})$.
+The charged lepton, $\ell$, couples to the magnetic background through the covariant derivative $\slashed{D}\equiv\g^{\m}(\partial_{\m}+ieA_{\m})$.
 The (left-handed) neutrino, $\n$, will be assumed to be massless.
 Systematic corrections associated with utilizing the Lagrangian can be na\"{i}vely estimated through a large mass expansion of the gauge boson propagators and are of relative order ${k^{2}}/{M_{W,Z}^{2}}$. $\c{L}_{\p\ell\n}$ encodes the coupling of the charged pions to the weak sector through the left current, $J_{L}^{\ \m}$

-The Fermi coupling, $G_{F}$, depends on the weak coupling constant $g_{W}$ that couples leptons to the $W^{\pm}$ boson, $G_{F}=\tfrac{1}{4\sqrt{2}}\tfrac{g_{W}^{2}}{M_{W}^{2}}$. $V_{ud}$ is the first element of the Cabbibo-Kobayashi-Moskawa quark-mixing matrix that rotates weak eigenstates to mass eigenstates of the strong sector.
+The Fermi coupling, $G_{F}$, depends on the weak coupling constant $g_{W}$ and is associated with the coupling of leptons to the $W^{\pm}$ boson, $G_{F}=\tfrac{1}{4\sqrt{2}}\tfrac{g_{W}^{2}}{M_{W}^{2}}$. $V_{ud}$ is the first element of the Cabibbo-Kobayashi-Maskawa quark-mixing matrix that rotates weak eigenstates to mass eigenstates of the strong sector.
 The $W$-boson mass eigenstates and masses are themselves modified by the external fields~\cite{Chernodub:2012fi}.
 Since the change in the $W$-boson mass is of relative order $\frac{eB}{M_{W}^{2}}$, we ignore this effect.
 This is justified in the regime of validity of chiral perturbation theory for which the magnetic field is small compared to the typical hadronic scale, $\L_{\chi}\sim 4\p F_{\pi}$, which in turn is significantly smaller than the mass of the $W$-boson, $\sqrt{eB}\ll 4\p F_{\pi} \ll \ll M_{W}$.